aaronparker/aaronparker.github.io/_posts/2013-01-07-creating-app-v-5-0-connection-groups-with-powershell.md

   - Connection Groups
   - PowerShell
 ---
 [Connection Groups](http://technet.microsoft.com/en-us/library/jj737969.aspx) (or Dynamic Suite Composition v2) in App-V 5.0 are great for enabling separate App-V packages to talk to each other.
-Connection Groups are easy enough to [deploy with the App-V Management Server](http://technet.microsoft.com/en-us/library/jj713462.aspx) or [Configuration Manager 2012](http://technet.microsoft.com/en-us/library/jj591609.aspx); however that isn&#8217;t the case for [stand-alone scenarios](http://www.applepie.se/app-v-5-standalone-and-connection-groups) or 3rd party ESDs.
+Connection Groups are easy enough to [deploy with the App-V Management Server](http://technet.microsoft.com/en-us/library/jj713462.aspx) or [Configuration Manager 2012](http://technet.microsoft.com/en-us/library/jj591609.aspx); however that isn't the case for [stand-alone scenarios](http://www.applepie.se/app-v-5-standalone-and-connection-groups) or 3rd party ESDs.

 Adding a Connection Group to the client, first requires creating a definition file in XML.
-Without the App-V Management Server or ConfigMgr (where [the resulting file ends up on the client](http://technet.microsoft.com/en-us/library/jj870811.aspx)), you&#8217;ll need to do that manually.
-Crafting XML files from scratch using Notepad isn&#8217;t my idea of fun.
+Without the App-V Management Server or ConfigMgr (where [the resulting file ends up on the client](http://technet.microsoft.com/en-us/library/jj870811.aspx)), you'll need to do that manually.
+Crafting XML files from scratch using Notepad isn't my idea of fun.

-# What&#8217;s in a Definition File?
+# What's in a Definition File?

 A [Connection Group definition file](http://blogs.technet.com/b/appv/archive/2012/11/06/deploying-connection-groups-app-v-5-0.aspx) contains the details about the Connection Group and the member packages.
-Each Connection Group has it&#8217;s own group and version ID (GUIDs).
+Each Connection Group has it's own group and version ID (GUIDs).

 A typical definition file will look something like this: